Ethical Frameworks for Conducting Social Challenge Studies: Medical Challenge Studies

 \subsubsection{Benefits and Harms.}

 In human challenge studies, the potential benefits must outweigh the risks of harm to both subjects and society.
 Participants may benefit from these interventions if they receive the most modern medical treatment and the option of possible early treatment.
-Society, on the other hand, may benefit from the rapid advancement of research, such as the creation of treatments or interventions.
+Society, on the other hand, may benefit from the rapid advancement of research, such as the development of treatments or interventions \citep{jamrozik2020covid,schaefer2020covid}.
+It is important to note that while some challenge studies may offer individual benefits (e.g., acquired immunity or access to high-quality care), others do not provide direct benefits to participants.
+The primary anticipated benefits of these studies are societal rather than individual.

 However, it is also important to consider short- and long-term adverse effects.
 In medical research, short-term harms include adverse reactions to exposure to the pathogenic agent, whereas long-term consequences could be permanent functional disabilities or death resulting from an infection.

-Therefore, it is imperative to perform a detailed risk-benefit analysis before any study is approved to minimize the risk of harm and to justify the expectations of benefit to participants and society \citep{bambery2016ethical,franklin2001ethical}.
+In addition to physical harm, participants may also face burdens that affect their well-being, such as commitment to time, inconvenience, and psychological stress.
+Ethical frameworks for human subjects research emphasize that both harms and burdens should be incorporated into risk–benefit assessments \citep{bambery2016ethical, emanuel2000makes}.
+Therefore, it is imperative to perform a detailed risk-benefit analysis before any study is approved to minimize the risk of harm and to justify the expected benefits to participants and society \citep{bambery2016ethical,franklin2001ethical}.
 It is also essential to evaluate risk longitudinally and implement strategies to contact challenge study participants retrospectively to assess any harm they may have experienced.